 To reserve a campsite at a Corps campground, visit www.recreation.gov.

-Berry Bend Park located on the Osage Arm of Truman Reservoir, approximately 9 miles southwest of Warsaw, Missouri.
+Berry Bend Park--located on the Osage Arm of Truman Reservoir, approximately 9 miles southwest of Warsaw, Missouri.
 The park is covered with oak-hickory forest and is essentially a peninsula in a bend of the Osage River.
-The area is divided in half by a causeway with a campground and swimming beach to the south and a boat ramp, group picnic shelter and equestrian area to the north.
+The area is divided in half by a causeway with a campground and swimming beach to the south and a boat ramp, group picnic shelter and equestrian riding area to the north.
 The park and surrounding area has interesting topography and natural beauty.
-Berry Bend Campground has 114 electric sites, shower and laundry facilities, children’s playground, and swimming beach.
+Berry Bend Campground has 101 electric sites, shower and laundry facilities, and a children’s playground.
 The park is popular with fishermen.

-Bucksaw Park located on the Grand River Arm of Truman Reservoir, approximately 11 miles southeast of Clinton, Missouri.
-Facilities include 140 electric sites, 29 nonelectric sites, a swimming beach, shower buildings, laundry facilities, dump station, and playground.
-Most sites have 30 amp electrical service, and a number of 50 amp sites have been added.
+Bucksaw Park--located on the Grand River Arm of Truman Reservoir, approximately 11 miles southeast of Clinton, Missouri.
+Facilities include 131 electric sites, 17 nonelectric sites, a swimming beach, shower buildings, laundry facilities, dump station, and playground.
+The electric campsites offered range from 30 amp electric, 50 amp/water, and 50 amp/water/sewer.
 Also within the park area is Bucksaw Resort and Marina concessionaire.

 Osage Bluff located near the confluence of the Osage and Pomme De Terre Rivers approximately 6 miles south of Warsaw, Missouri.
 Facilities include a full service marina and motel concessionaire, boat launching ramps, and campground.
-The campground has 41 electric sites, 27 nonelectric sites, an on-site park attendant, dump station, shower building, and laundry facilities.
+The campground has 41 electric sites, 20 nonelectric sites, dump station, shower building, and laundry facilities.

 Thibaut Point Park located at the confluence of Little Tebo and Sterett Creeks, approximately 7 miles northwest of Warsaw, Missouri.
-The park contains two separate group camping areas, as well as 39 electric sites, 5 nonelectric sites, an on-site park attendant, a swimming beach, boat ramp, dump station, shower and laundry facilities, and two picnic shelters.
+The park contains a group camping area, 39electric sites (some with 50 amp/water), 5 nonelectric sites, a swimming beach, boat ramp, dump station, shower and laundry facilities, and two picnic shelters.

 Concessionaire Campgrounds on Truman Lake